About Roman Finds Group

 - Discounts on finds-related books, or pre-publication offers, where these can be negotiated.

-New Research on Finds from Roman Scotland and the North
+New Research on Finds from Roman Carlisle and the West of Hadrian’s Wall

 We have made a series of introductory films on Roman finds, with leading Roman finds specialists and access to collections from across the country.
 Our first series of ten films covers domestic life, personal life and working life.
 Our second series is currently in production.